brandonsoto/gdt/README.md

 You are able to customize certain parts of GDT.
 All configuration can be found in gdt_config.json.
 You won't need to modify all options, but the path options are of particular importance.
 The following can be customized:

-- gdb_path - the full path to the GDB executable
+- gdb_path - full path to the GDB executable
-- project_path - the full path to the project's root directory (ex.
+- project_root_path - path to the project's root directory (ex.
 D:/Projects/TestProject)
-- symbol_paths - the full paths to symbol directories (ex.
+- symbol_root_paths - list of root symbol paths (ex.
 D:/Project/TestProject/Symbols)
-- excluded_dirs - names of directories to be excluded from solib path and source path generation
+- excluded_dir_names - names of directories to be excluded from solib path and source path generation (ex. .svn, .git, .vscode, etc.)
 - target_ip - the target's IPv4 address
 - target_user - the target's username
 - target_password - the target's password